Essentials of Cyber Security (ECS)

 Who should attend:

-Security professionals, from GC and Industry, who must interact with their organization’s IT, ICS control room supervisors, officials, and require basic underlining of the threats and techniques to be able to participate in discussions.
+Security professionals, from Government and the Industry, who must interact with their organization’s IT, ICS control room supervisors, officials, and require basic underlining of the threats and techniques to be able to participate in discussions.

 Managers responsible for addressing their organization’s cybersecurity issues.